DenysVuika/handicraft/docs/concepts/user-components.md

 }
 ```

 Now, let's actually get the component to work with the editor.
-The `useNode` hook provides us with several information and methods related to the corresponding `Node` that manages the component.
+The `useNode` hook provides us with some information and methods related to the corresponding `Node` that manages the component.

 ```jsx
 const {